MichaelAHood/real_estate_recommender/README.md

 The use of different distance metrics is important because the most similar houses to the seed will vary wildly based on how distance is computed.
 This idea captures the notion that different people value attributes of houses in different ways.
 For example, a single young professional will be more interested in walkability and nightlife, and less interested in schools and the size of their yard than would a married couple with children.

 ### Problem 3 - How does a given user value a house?
 This leads into the problem of how to choose which distance metric is best for a particular user so that the system can keep serving them relevant recommendations.
 To solve this problem, I framed the problem like an AB test.
 Instead of testing multiple versions of a webpage, I am testing multiple versions of suggesting housing recommendations.
-Additionally, I am showing the multiple version of a
+Additionally, I also show the same user multiple versions of "similar houses" using different distance metrics in the assumption that their feedback will provide enough data to learn which version of providing recommendations is best for them.

+In order to make sure that relevant recommendations are served

-Recommendations are shown two at a time and the user is able to pick the one that they like best.
+Recommendations are shown two at a time and the user is able to pick the one they like best.
 The users choice is recorded and then used to update a probabilisitic "guess" of what measure of similarity is providing the best recommendations for that user.

 I am intent on the idea of only showing listings two at a time for one particular reason -- humans are notoriously bad at making value judgements from multiple choices when the number of choices exceeds four to five.
 We are, however, exceptionally good at making pairwise value comparisons.
 In general, people can quickly take a look at two things and tell you which is better or more preferable.
 The downside to this approach is that